 - Copious purulent discharge (particularly in neonates).

-- Corneal involvement.
+- Corneal laceration.

 - Known or suspected eye trauma.